 Dr. Alice Olmstead is the PI on the most recent NSF award that is supporting this research (#1914857).
 She is an Assistant Professor of Physics and the Co-Director of the Physics Learning Assistant Program at Texas State University.
 Her primary research expertise is on strategies that can help STEM faculty to improve their teaching and lead to long-term change, including teaching workshops, virtual instructor communities, and instructional change teams.
 She is currently a co-PI on a 5-year, $2.5 million NSF award to improve instruction across the Texas State College of Science and Engineering by engaging faculty in learning about culturally responsive instructional approaches and supporting faculty-student teams in pursuing course redesign work together.
 Prior to arriving at Texas State, she completed her PhD in Astronomy at the University of Maryland, College Park in 2016, and was a postdoctoral research associate at the Center for Research on Instructional Change in Postsecondary Education at Western Michigan University from 2016-2018.

 Dr. Amreen Nasim Thompson received her B.S (Hons) in Biological Sciences from the University of Brighton, UK in 2011, her British teaching license (Secondary Science) in 2012 and her MEd from the University of Sussex in 2013.
 Amreen worked as a secondary science teacher in the UK for three years before moving to Colorado to pursue her PhD in Science Education.
 Her research group were awarded an NSF IUSE in 2015 to characterize Active learning in introductory courses.
 It is from this research that Amreen’s dissertation and research interest in undergraduate STEM education reform emerged.
-She recently joined Dr. Olmstead’s research group as a postdoctoral scholar to work on the NSF IUSE Furthering the Work of STEM Undergraduate Transformation: Modeling Instructional Change Teams project.
+She joined Dr. Olmstead’s research group as a postdoctoral scholar to work on the NSF IUSE Furthering the Work of STEM Undergraduate Transformation: Modeling Instructional Change Teams project.
 She now is a senior education researcher at fhi 360.

 Andrea L. Beach, Principal Investigator, Western Michigan University